 No need to trawl the internet for receptive skills videos!
-We found 5 BSL Level 2 receptive skills videos to help you with learning BSL.
+We found 5 BSL Level 2 receptive skills videos (for your bsl 201 exam) to help you with learning BSL.

 All the answers to the questions are at the bottom of the page.
 No cheating!
 Try to watch the video, then scroll down to get the story and the answers to the questions.

 - Using video for practising receptive skills: